asgharrazavi/msm_analysis_scripts/hDAT_Na_SREP/msm/15macros/README.md

 For the hDAT system these pathways are saved in `img_tpt_first_7_paths.png` and `img_tpt_paths.png`.

 </br>
-As long as you have these input files:
+The `plot_tpt.py` script is not limited to hDAT and can be used to for any system, as long as you have the following input files:
    * `gens.txt` : microstate centers on tICA landscape